struct MetroArea {

 Handle null-terminated C string: split once on

-, then take the first part. -
+b'\0', then take the first part. -

 Decode

-. -
+bytesintostr. -

 Open and read the whole file in binary mode;

-returns a generator that produces one tuple of fields for each sequence of bytes matching the format string. -
+iter_unpack(…)returns a generator that produces one tuple of fields for each sequence of bytes matching the format string. -

 The

-fields need further processing by thetext
+nameandcountryfields need further processing by thetextfunction.

-module provides no way to specify null-terminated string fields.
+The struct module provides no way to specify null-terminated string fields.

-When processing a field like name
+When processing a field like name in the example above,

-after unpacking we need to inspect the returned bytes to discard the first b'\0'
+after unpacking we need to inspect the returned bytes to discard the first b'\0' and all bytes after it in that field.

-and up to the end of the field are garbage.
+It is quite possible that bytes after the first b'\0' and up to the end of the field are garbage.
 You can actually see that in Example 2.

-Memory views can make it easier to experiment and debug programs using struct
+Memory views can make it easier to experiment and debug programs using struct, as the next section explains.

 Structs and Memory Views

-type does not let you create or store byte sequences.
+Python’s memoryview type does not let you create or store byte sequences.

 Instead, it provides shared memory access to slices